-West HS had not been using a unified way to track assessment before Jessie arrived.
+West HS did not have a unified way to track assessment before Jessie arrived.
 Having had a positive relationship with Edulastic in the past, she decided to bring it onto the scene at West HS.
 “I decided to go with Edulastic because I felt comfortable with it.” she recalls.

-To ensure a smooth implementation, the school offered professional development opportunities to help everyone become more comfortable with the tool.
+To ensure a smooth implementation, the school offered professional development opportunities, which helped everyone become more comfortable with the tool.
 “First impressions were really positive overall,” recalls Chemistry Teacher Lindsay Bell.
 “The website is really user friendly.
-The whole process is very user friendly.
-The website is really easy to navigate on your own without having to read a bunch of manuals.”
+The whole process is user friendly.
+The website is easy to navigate on your own without having to read a bunch of manuals.”

 “What I did realize quickly was that we didn’t have all the standards for high school on Edulastic,” said Jessie.
 The remedy was simple — working with the support team at Edulastic, they were able to have all the necessary standards uploaded and ready to go.

 From there, the school started using Edulastic in full swing.
 “We started using it with PLCs, analyzing the data, talking about the formative assessments, and those types of things.
 It was a slow journey trying to get everybody on it, but by the end of the year, those who had their standards were using it for benchmarks.
 This year it’s becoming a regular in the classroom.” said Jessie.
 “Another thing that has helped is that we’ve become 1:1 completely so the technology piece is there.”